bastiH96/bastiH96/README.md

 - 📚 I’m currently working on my [BachelorProject](https://github.com/bastiH96/BachelorProject.git).
 It's a projects for my bachelor thesis in which I compare Maui and WPF based on there performance, complexity and development effort for developing desktop applications for Windows.

-- 🕹 For private use and for some of my work colleagues, I am also working on [ShiftcomparingAppMaui](https://github.com/bastiH96/ShiftcomparingAppMAUI.git) .
-This is an app in which the user can create any number of shift plans with different shiftpatterns and compare them with each other.
-It should be possible to print the shift plans in the app and as CSV file so that family members or friends can easily have a shift plan from you to know when you are at home and when you have to work.
+- 🕹 For private use and for some of my work colleagues, I am also work on [ShiftcomparingAppMaui](https://github.com/bastiH96/ShiftcomparingAppMAUI.git) and [MagicTriBot](https://github.com/bastiH96/MagicTriBot.git) .
+Both are apps in which the user can create any number of shift plans with different shiftpatterns and compare them with each other.
+It should be possible to print the shift plans from the app and as CSV file so that family members or friends can easily have a shift plan from you to know when you are at home and when you have to work.

 - 🌱 I’m currently learning and improving my skills in C# especially .NET, ASP.NET, .NET MAUI and WPF.